Sdamirsa/XNAT_segmentation_to_nifti/README.md

 CAUTION: There is something called referenced SOP instance UID in the per frame functional groups sequence.
 THIS IS NOT THE UID OF THE ORIGINAL SLICE OF THE CT SCAN OR MRI.

-Hint: loop and create a list
+Hint: loop and create a list.

 ![alt text](images_of_readme/image-5.png)